MicrosoftDocs/fabric-docs/docs/real-time-analytics/jupyter-notebook.md

 ## 6- Device Code authentication

-1. Paste the **Query endpoint URI** of the database in which you placed the sample data.
-This URI can be found in the [Database details](create-database.md#database-details) page.
-Use this URI instead of the placeholder cluster text.
+1. Paste the **Query URI** that you copied earlier instead of the placeholder cluster text.
-1. Change the placeholder database name to **NYCtaxi**.
+1. Change the placeholder database name to **NYCTaxidb**.

     :::image type="content" source="media/jupyter-notebook/paste-query-uri.png" alt-text="Screenshot of code cell showing the database name and query URI.
 The query URI and database name are highlighted.":::